GaloisInc/BESSPIN-GFE/bootrom-secure/README.md

 configuration, you might want to copy the entire `bootrom-secure` directory to another location (as would happen when building a bitstream) to avoid unintentionally overwriting part of the original boot ROM distribution.

-4. Build the boot ROM using `env XLEN=32 make` or `env XLEN=64 make`, depending on whether you want a 32- or 64-bit boot ROM.

-5. To prevent the default boot ROM from immediately trying to boot into your OS without executing the secure boot checks first, prepend some invalid instructions to your binary image by running the following commands.
-Note that this can cause problems with some of the Bluespec processors, which can become unresponsive at startup if they encounter zeroes; in that case, you may wish to prepend an infinite loop or other construct that prevents execution of the OS.
+4. To prevent the default boot ROM from immediately trying to boot into your OS without executing the secure boot checks first, prepend the provided padding to your binary image.
+This padding is a small infinite loop that runs as soon as the processor starts up.

-        dd if=/dev/zero count=1 bs=256 > zeroes
-        cat zeroes whatever.bin > whatever_with_zeroes.bin
+    * for a 32-bit processor, `cat padding-32.bin whatever.bin > whatever_padded.bin`
+    * for a 64-bit processor, `cat padding-64.bin whatever.bin > whatever_padded.bin`

-6. Open `secure-boot/peripherals/config.py` and locate the `Flash_OS` initialization.
+5. Open `secure-boot/peripherals/config.py` and locate the `Flash_OS` initialization.
 The arguments are as follows:
     * `flash_base`: The memory-mapped address in flash to start copying the OS from.
-    If you are building a bitstream, you want (the default) `0x44000000`; otherwise, you want `0x44000100` to skip the zeroes you inserted in step 4.
-If you added some other amount of invalid instructions, use that amount instead.
+    Because of the padding you added in step 4, change the default `0x44000000` to `0x44000100`.
     * `ram_base`: The memory-mapped address in RAM to copy the OS to.
 It is important that this matches the address the OS was linked to load at.
 The default value that's already there should be fine in most cases.
 If you change `ram_base`, you